Parliamentary Career, 2015 - Present

-Alex Chalk was elected as the Member of Parliament (MP) for Cheltenham in May 2015 and is standing as the Conservative candidate in the 2017 General Election.
+Alex Chalk was first elected as the Member of Parliament (MP) for Cheltenham in May 2015 and was re-elected in 2017.

 Justice Select Committee

 In June 2015, Alex was appointed to the Justice Select Committee, which scrutinises the Government's decisions relating to the justice system.
-Alex's membership of the Committee continued until the dissolution of the 2015 Parliament on Wednesday 3rd May 2017.
-For the duration of Alex's time as a member of the Committee, the Committee held inquiries into:
+Alex's membership of the Committee continued until the dissolution of the 2015 Parliament on Wednesday 3rd May 2017, and resumed after his re-election in September 2017.
+For the duration of Alex's time as a member of the Committee, the Committee has held inquiries into:

 - Courts and Tribunals Fees and Charges